appwrite/assistant/tests/how-do-i-host-a-simple-static-website-with-appwrite.md

 To host a simple static website with Appwrite, you can follow these steps:

-1. **Create an Account and Project**: If you haven't already, create an account on Appwrite and set up your first project.
+1. **Create an Account and Project**: If you haven't already, create an account on Appwrite and create your first project.

-2. **Add a Platform**: In your project, add a platform by selecting **Web app**.
+2. **Add a Platform**: In your project, go to **Add a platform** and add a **Web app**.
 Set the **Hostname** to `localhost` or the domain where you plan to host your web app.

 3. **Configure Your Site**:
    - Navigate to your site in the Appwrite Console.
    - Go to the **Settings** tab and then the **Build settings** section.
    - Select the **Static site** checkbox.
-   - Ensure the correct install command, build command, and output directory are set.
+   - Ensure the appropriate install command, build command, and output directory are set.
    - Provide a fallback file for advanced routing and proper page handling.

 4. **Deploy Your Site**:
-   - You can deploy your site manually by uploading your source code through the Appwrite Console.
+   - You can deploy your site manually by uploading the source code through the Appwrite Console.
    - Alternatively, set up automatic deployments from a Git repository for continuous integration and delivery.

-5. **Redeploy**: After configuring your settings, click on the **Update** button and redeploy your site.
+5. **Redeploy**: After configuring, click on the **Update** button and redeploy your site.

 6. **Install Appwrite SDK (Optional)**: If you need to interact with Appwrite services, you can install the Appwrite Web SDK using a package manager:
    ```sh
    npm install appwrite@18.1.1
    ```
-   Or include it via CDN:
+   Or add it via CDN:
    ```html
    <script src="https://cdn.jsdelivr.net/npm/appwrite@17.0.0"></script>
    ```